Greece Moments Greece Moments

 #10 Culinary highlights on Syros

-In the 19th century, Ermoupoli grew into a important commercial center in Greece.
-Even today, the large Neorion shipyard in the capital’s harbor basin bears witness to this time.
+In the 19th century, Ermoupoli grew into an important commercial center in Greece.
+Even today, the large Neorion shipyard in the capital’s harbor bears witness to this era.
 Syros took in many Greek refugees during the War of Independence, including many businessmen.

 syros ermoupolis neorion werft